 Medication for depression doesn’t always work and isn’t always well-tolerated.
-Even if you are on antidepressants, it may be that you don’t get full relief from your depression.
+Even if you are on antidepressants, you may not get complete relief from your depression.
 Depression and exercise are inversely related.
-Adding exercise to your daily regimen, if possible should be a part of your treatment plan.
+Adding exercise to your daily regimen, if possible, should be a part of your treatment plan.
 Several studies have shown a conclusive link between depression and exercise, though we don’t quite know why.

 If you have depression you may be at risk for physical illness.
 People with Major Depressive Disorder have a higher risk of type II diabetes, cardiovascular disease, and metabolic syndrome.
 Exercise and Physical Activity are the keys to managing all of these health conditions as well.

-As a therapist I spend hours in my office with clients who are depressed.
-I mostly work on their mind by assisting them in understanding how their behaviors and thoughts can be modified.
+As a therapist, I spend hours in my office with clients who are depressed.
+I primarily work on their mind by assisting them in understanding how their behaviors and thoughts can be modified.
 I’ve recently realized how I’ve neglected the connection between the mind and body and am making an effort to integrate techniques that address this more into my practice.

 Manage your Depression